MShankBeebe/Air-Quality-Monitor-Project/README.md

 ## Software Setup for the project
 Connect your Pico W to your computer with the USB, then press the bootsel button on the Pico W (the large white button near the USB port).

-The easiest way to get the code is to download the project bundle for a similar project from Adafruit [here](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/circuitpython-wiring-test#circuitpython-and-python-usage-2980170).
+While I will be adding sensors and additional functionality, up to this point we have basically adapted an Adafruit project to the Pico W specifically, so the easiest way to get the code is to download the project bundle for that Adafruit project [here](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/circuitpython-wiring-test#circuitpython-and-python-usage-2980170).

 Open the Circuit Python 8.x file and drag and drop the files in that folder to the Pico W (which should show up as its own drive in your file manager).